Leigan0/CV/README.md

 **Momenta Operations** (March 2013 - September 2016)
 *High Risk Case Officer, Subject Matter Expert & Quality Assurance Team Member*
+Working on a large redress and remediation project initially as a Case officer I was promoted to the Quality Assurance role and required to deputise for managers.

 **Equiniti Hazell Carr** (March 2012 - March 2013)
 *High Risk Case Officer*